Moesif/moesif-cloudflare/README.md

 ```

 ## Configure the SDK
-See the available [configuration options](#configuration-options) to learn how to configure the middleware for your use case.
+See the available [configuration options](#configuration-options) to learn how to configure the SDK for your use case.

 ## How to Use
 Using the SDK involves three simple steps: